Building Systems for the Modern World

 Antifragile

-Let’s talk about a system that we want to think is robust and can sustain any negative impact.
+Consider now a system that we believe is sturdy and can withstand any negative fallout.

-Based on funding, we can continue fixing existing and anticipated problems, discovered by working with customers or hypothesized by the development team or the management.
+Financial capacity defines how long we can keep fixing ongoing and potential issues, identified either by customers or the development team or management.

-Without the ability to learns from incidents or without going trough such incidents, antifragile systems become fragile systems and are not adequate to the needs of a changing environment.
+Without the ability to learn from setbacks or without experiencing such events, antifragile systems revert to being fragile and are ill-equipped to handle fluctuating environments.

 Characteristics of Antifragile System

-Here are currently defined parameters that define an antifragile system:
+Here are the notable qualities distinct to an antifragile system:

 Modularity